manticoresoftware/manticoresearch-php/docs/lowlevelclient.md

 $response = $client->delete($doc);
 ```

-If the index is a part of a cluster, the `body` should also include the cluster name:
+If the index is the part of a cluster, the `body` should also include the cluster name:

 ```
 $doc = [